psas/av3-fc/README.md

 This repo contains our current primary flight computer (an Intel Atom processor at the heart of a full stack of sensors, batteries, radios, and other electronics.
-This all fits in our 5.5 inch diameter, 12 foot tall, high power rocket that flies over straight up over 4 kilometers.
+This all fits in our 5.5-inch diameter, 12-foot tall, high power rocket that flies over straight up over 4 kilometers.

 We've been refining the code to fly a roll control experiment in July 2014.